The Corporate Tax Planning Law Review: Austria

 As far as the prevention of treaty abuse is concerned (BEPS Action 6), the Austrian tax law system provides for domestic anti-abuse rules.
 Yet, the Austrian general anti-abuse provision was amended to comply with the ATAD.

-There are no specific implementations of BEPS Actions 8 to 10 (change of transfer pricing rules with respect to value creation).
-However, these actions are largely reflected in the update of the OECD Transfer Pricing Guidelines anyway, which are used by the Austrian tax authorities as an interpretation tool.
-For that reason, also the called the DEMPE principles, as described in BEPS Action 8, are followed by the Austrian tax authorities (meaning that the person or entity controlling the development, enhancement, maintenance, protection and exploitation of the good in question is regarded as its owner).
+There are no specific implementations of BEPS Actions 8–10 (change of transfer pricing rules with respect to value creation).
+However, these actions are largely reflected in the update of the OECD Transfer Pricing Guidelines, which are used by the Austrian tax authorities as an interpretation tool.
+For that reason, also what is known as the DEMPE principles, as described in BEPS Action 8, are followed by the Austrian tax authorities (meaning that the person or entity controlling the development, enhancement, maintenance, protection and exploitation of the good in question is regarded as its owner).
+However, on 4 December 2020, the Austrian tax authorities published a discussion draft for a total revision of the Austrian transfer pricing guidelines.
+The deadline for comments expired on 10 January 2021.
+The discussion draft includes a number of responses to reflect the updates of the OECD Transfer Pricing Guidelines in recent years.
+While the expectation in the market is that no major changes are to be expected, it remains to be seen what will be in the final guidelines to be published by the Austrian tax authorities.

 BEPS Action 12 (mandatory disclosure rules) has been implemented by the Austrian legislator in September 2019 by implementing the sixth amendment to Directive 2011/16/EU (DAC6).
-Within the framework of this regulation (Austrian EU Mandatory Disclosure Act) certain cross-border structures and transactions must be reported to the tax authorities starting from 1 July 2020 (transitional provisions apply) on an ad hoc basis within 30 days of the triggering event.
-These events that are (conditionally or unconditionally) subject to reporting are defined based on certain hallmarks.
-In this respect, potentially reportable transactions include (among others) cross-border intra-group transfers of hard-to-value intangibles, cross-border debt-equity swaps or transfer pricing arrangements using unilateral safe harbour rules.
+Within the framework of this regulation (Austrian EU Mandatory Disclosure Act), certain cross-border structures and transactions must be reported to the tax authorities starting from 1 July 2020 on an ad hoc basis within 30 days of the triggering event.
+However, owing to technical reasons, the electronic submissions of reports were not available until 31 October 2020 and, for that reason, the Austrian Ministry of Finance suspended sanctions for a violation of the reporting obligation until that date.
+The events that are (conditionally or unconditionally) subject to reporting are defined based on certain hallmarks.
+In this respect, potentially reportable transactions include cross-border intra-group transfers of hard-to-value intangibles, cross-border debt-equity swaps or transfer pricing arrangements using unilateral safe harbour rules.

 Austria has fully implemented the OECD recommendations on BEPS Action 13 (transfer pricing documentation) in its Transfer Pricing Documentation Act (for that see above).
 Austria has further implemented the Multilateral Competent Authority Agreement that extends the scope of participating countries of the automatic information exchange for the country-by-country reporting.